 Associate

-2016 to presentConduct technical investigations and analysis, and provide reports and testimony as needed to resolve commercial and personal injury litigation in the maritime domain.
+2016 to presentConduct technical investigations and analysis, and provide reports and testimony as needed to resolve commercial and personal injury and property damage litigation matters within both the commercial and recreational maritime domain.

 Office Chief, Office of Commercial Vessel Compliance Policy